Python-SIP/sip/sphinx/annotations.rst

 *boolean*
     This type of annotation has no value and is implicitly true.

+*integer*
+    This type of annotation is an integer.
+In some cases the value is optional.

 *name*
     The value is a name that is compatible with a C/C++ identifier.
 In some cases the value is optional.